State Senior Environmental Employment Program (66.518)

 Records

-Financial records, including all documents to support entries on accounting records and to substantiate changes to each assistance agreement, must be kept available to personnel authorized to examine EPA assistance accounts.
+Financial records, including all documents which support entries on accounting records and which substantiate changes to each assistance agreement, must be kept available to personnel authorized to examine EPA assistance accounts.
 All records must be maintained until expiration of three years from the date of submission of the final financial status report.
-If questions still remain, such as those raised as a result of audit, related records should be retained until the matter is completely resolved.
+If questions still remain, such as those raised as a result of an audit, related records should be retained until the matter is completely resolved.

 Financial Information